egstad-construct/detect-scroll/README.md

 ## Introduction

-The default scroll event listener is kinda dumb.
-Sorry internet, but it's true.
-Out of the box it's all, _"Hey look, a user scrolled!"_.
+The default scroll event listener is amazing and all, but isn't exactly the most usable tool out of the box.
+It's all, _"Hey look, a user scrolled!"_.
 And I'm like _"Great!
-But like, where?"_.
+But like, in what direction and where did they stop?"_.
 And then it's all like, _"IDFK, how about you do some math and figure it out"_.
-Cool cool cool, thanks for that, Karen.

-This little library adds a handful of helpful [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events)'s that can be used to do all sorts of cool internet thingies.
+In short, this little library adds a handful of helpful [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events)'s which make scroll detection a little more insightful.

-Maybe you show Stacy something when she's scrolling up/down/left/right?
-Or maybe you wanna hide something from Chad when he starts/stops scrolling?
-Cool babes, this 'lil library will help.
-Best part is that I did all the math so you don't have to.
-Lucky!

 ---